 The etymology of potatoes is a tad muddled.
 Christopher Columbus took the sweet potatoes (which originated in Central America) back to Spain in the 15th century with the Taino name batata.
 Decades later the Spanish made it to Peru and found the regular potato, which they called papas.
 When the English were introduced to these two foods, they called the sweet potatoes just “potatoes” and the regular potatoes “Virginia potatoes.”
 As Virginia potatoes became more popular, they dropped the “potato,” and so for a while they were both called potatoes despite being completely different.
 As regular potatoes became more popular, the English added “sweet” to sweet potatoes to differentiate them.

 Cranberry sauce is another of those foods that would be weird at pretty much any other meal besides Thanksgiving.
 The cranberry is native to North America, but it wasn’t until years after the first Thanksgiving that cranberry sauce was first made because of a lack of sugar.
-The etymology is pretty simple, originally called “craneberries” by Pilgrims because of their flowers’ resemblance to Sandhill Cranes.
+The food etymology is pretty simple, originally called “craneberries” by Pilgrims because of their flowers’ resemblance to Sandhill Cranes.